MiguelPMiralles/Portfolio/README.md

 6. [Portfolio Optimization and Efficient Frontier](https://github.com/MiguelPMiralles/Portfolio/tree/main/Portfolio%20Optimization%20and%20Efficient%20Frontier)

-A search for the optimal investment weights for five asset portfolio given their returns and volatility.
-Data is pulled from Yahoo Finance and the ticker selection follows no particular criteria.
+A search for the optimal investment weights for five asset portfolio and set of ETFs given their returns and volatility.
+Data is pulled from Yahoo Finance and the ticker selection, in the first case, follows no particular criteria.
+For the second scenario, the mix is inpired by [Indexa Capital's stock market ETFs portfolio](https://indexacapital.com/es/esp/model?product=pension).

 7. [COVID-19 Cases in Toronto: Building Classifiers for Source of Infection and Case Outcome](https://github.com/MiguelPMiralles/Portfolio/tree/main/COVID19%20in%20Toronto%20-%20ML%20and%20NLP)